 Don’t drink sugar

-Whether on it’s own or as an alcoholic mixer, sugar-sweetened beverages provide a quick hit of added sugar to the body but no nutritional value.
+Whether on it’s own or as an alcoholic mixer, sugar-sweetened beverages provide a quick hit of free, added sugar to the body but no nutritional value.

 Instead, choose plain, soda or sparkling water, and if you wish, infuse it with slices of fresh fruit and herbs.
 If drinking alcohol, low or no sugar options include dry wine or white spirits.